-Today is Australia Day, which commemorates the first convict ships that brought immigrants to the continent to start the country.
+Today is Australia Day, which commemorates the first convict ships that brought white immigrants to the continent.
 I thought I’d bring together a quick list of links about the country that would be accessible to English Language Learners.

 I suspect that Australians might have some great suggestions to add to this list, so please include new links in the comments section of this post.